Convicted armed robber gets 25 years in prison

 A St. Mary’s County man accused of robbing Subway restaurants in four jurisdictions, including Calvert, pleaded guilty in three cases Thursday in circuit court.

 On Aug.
-30 this year, Williams entered guilty pleas in Charles County Circuit Court to armed robberies that occurred at a Subway in Waldorf.
+30, Williams entered guilty pleas in Charles County Circuit Court to armed robberies that occurred Subway in Waldorf.

 Once Williams is released from prison, he will be on five years of supervised probation.